ZentaChain/Zentachain/README.md

 *become faster and more open.
 Zentachain will enable the ability to address large amounts of data* *with IPFS, and place the immutable, permanent IPFS links onto the Zenta ledger by using a* *blockchain transaction.
-This timestamps and secures content, without having to put the data on* *the ZentaChain itself.
+This timestamps and secures content, without having to put the data on* *the Zentachain itself.
 Next to that, Zentachain will add additional encryption to files stored on the* *meshnet.
 Zentachain brings the freedom and independent spirit of the web at full force and at low* *cost.
 The ecosystem will help deliver content in a way which can save you considerable money.*
 *High latency networks are a real barrier of entry to developing world, the Zentachain provides*